rkaunismaa/Understanding-Deep-Learning/README.md

  5) mamba install conda-forge::matplotlib

 It looks like the notebooks all have TODO items for the reader to complete.
 This is good!

+## Saturday, September 7, 2024

+Resuming this walkthrough from the newly built kitchen computer ...